Jeon316upzx/rise-test/README.md

 The Solutions I came up with especially when calculating the stock assets daily performance and grouping the stock data by date are in O(n2) cause of the loop in loop and 2(O)n respectively.

-Kindly toggle the protected variable in the protected middleware to be able to get the returns
+Kindly toggle the protected variable in the protected middleware to false to be able to get the returns

 Endpoints: